shiqiang-lin/PCR-ligate-2_DNAs/Readme.txt

 2) In the command, input the FIRST fasta file, input a blank, and then input the SECOND fasta file.
 The order of the input fasta files is important.

+5. Additional note
+We also have another script that is useful for gene cloning in the lab.
+The GitHub Repo link is https://github.com/shiqiang-lin/sdm-mutagenesis and the reference is

+Xiaofang Huang, Liangting Xu, Chuyun Bi, Lili Zhao, Limei Zhang, Xuanyang Chen, Shiqian Qi, Shiqiang Lin.
+Designing overlap extension PCR primers for protein mutagenesis: a programmatic approach.
+In: Currin, A., Swainston, N. (eds) Directed Evolution.
+Methods in Molecular Biology, vol 2461.
+Humana, New York, NY. https://doi.org/10.1007/978-1-0716-2152-3_1.

+Thank you!